I wanted to have a guestbook for this website

 I kept going in circles.
 Every version of it either asked too much from the visitor or created a chore I wouldn’t keep up with.
 The free and open version invites spam.
 The moderated version invites neglect.

-So I closed the notes app and didn’t build it.
+So I closed the note and didn’t build it.

 Maybe someday I’ll figure out the right shape for it.
 But for now the guestbook lives here, in this note, as the thing I thought about but couldn’t finish thinking through.